nodepec/bio-website/README.md

 - 👀 I’m interested in web development
 - 🌱 I’m currently learning css, html, javascript
 - 📫 How to reach me yxha on discord

+this is my first website i am developing.